camunda/blog.camunda.org/content/post/2019/09/devops-and-microservices-inject-flexibility-into-business-process-management.md

 While there may still be routine business processes that can be addressed by a packaged application, organizations that want to innovate need more control over their business processes.
 That requires embracing a DevOps culture that enables the organizations to customize business processes in a way that enables them to truly differentiate themselves.

 It may take some time for organizations to master DevOps and microservices.
-However, as more organizations start to appreciate the difference between thriving in the age of digital business versus merely hoping to survive, a lot of them are clearly starting to realize just how much of their future success will depend on their ability to quickly and elegantly adopt best DevOps practices using a modern BPM platform.
+However, as more organizations start to appreciate the difference between thriving in the age of digital business versus merely hoping to survive, a lot of them are clearly starting to realize just how much of their future success will depend on their ability to quickly and elegantly adopt best DevOps practices in combination with   a modern BPM platform.